What is Fiber Optic Sensing?

 Here are a few applications which can be addressed with fiber sensing interrogators.

-• Infrastructure Monitoring Sensing: A fiber can be used to conduct infrastructure monitoring by using the fiber as a probing device.
-In this use case, one can deploy a fiber along critical infrastructure such as a bridge, pipeline, secure aperture or dam wall to set off an alarm if the fiber demonstrates sudden strain, movement, or the temperature of the fiber puts the infrastructure at risk of damage or failure.
+- Infrastructure Monitoring Sensing: a fiber can be used to conduct infrastructure monitoring by using the fiber as a probing device.
+In this use case, one can deploy a fiber along critical infrastructure such as a bridge, pipeline, secure access point/opening or dam wall to set off an alarm if the fiber demonstrates sudden strain, movement, or the temperature of the fiber puts the infrastructure at risk of damage or failure.
 This can be used to secure openings such as doors or manhole covers to generate an alarm if the opening is breached.

 Several infrastructure monitoring applications are available with VIAVI fiber sensing interrogators.

-• Detection of ground movement along a pipeline
+- Detection of ground movement and third party interference along a pipeline

-• Detection and location of any critical point in a telecom optical network
+- Detection and location of any threat or stress point in a telecom optical network

-• Detection and location of any hot spot along a power cable
+- Detection and location of any thermal hot spot or proximity warnings along a power cable

-Using a portable, such as the VIAVI T-BERD/MTS-8000 platform with a DTS or DTSS module, an inspector can go out into the field and conduct field measurements on fibers.
-Alternatively, using ONMSi and a rack-mounted OTU (Optical Test Unit) with a DTS or a DTSS module, fibers can be monitored using periodic traces that are set to alarm if there is a change from the beginning reference trace.
+Using a portable instrument, such as the OneAdvisor platform with a DTS or DTSS capability, an inspector can go out into the field and conduct field measurements on fibers.
+Alternatively, using ONMSi and a rack-mounted Fiber Test Head with DTS, DTSS or DAS capability, fibers can be monitored long term and alarms raised if there are changes or events detected.

 Below is an example of the VIAVI DTSS: